20tzwiller/Class-Notes-and-Homework/README.md

 # Unstructured_Notes
-Notes from my Unstructured Data Analytics Class.
+Some projects and homeworks from my classes at Mendoza.
+Not an exhaustive list.

 Advanced Stats Lab: Creating a glm model, gam model, and neural network model to make and evaluate predictions